Medical-AI-Lab/Nervus/README.md

-# Nervus: Useful library for creating AIs
+# Nervus: AI Library for Medical Imaging Classification
 This is an AI model library used for single/multi-label and/or single/multi-class tasks with image and/or tabular data.
 Although this has a possibility to apply wide range of fields, we intended to use this model for medical imaging classification task.